boyanfan/dream-engine/docs/VideoDecoder.md

 class VideoDecoder : public Renderable;
 ```

-This class implements from [Renderable](Renderable.md) interface
-and provides the `onRender()` method to handle video frame presentation.
+This class implements from [Renderable](Renderable.md) interface to handle video frame presentation.
 The video is scaled to match the rendering window size.

 ---